zugzwang03/Cool-ways-to-write-hello-world/README.md

 Contribution guidline:
 1. No spam
 2. No nsfw
 3. Hacktoberfest is a mentoring experience, be supportive!

+Example of a way to print hello world in `Ccode-lang.py`!